asifaminisonline/vet-clinic/README.md

 Clone this repository by using the command line : git clone https://github.com/asifaminisonline/vet-clinic.git

-### Install

-Install this project with:

-Use npm install after cloning this project

 ### Usage

 - [ ] First you need to download this repo or clone this repo.